-• Type B: To make your vehicle more visible to other drivers during daytime driving, the daytime running lights turn on automatically whenever the engine is started and the parking brake is released with the headlight switch off or in the "AUTO" position.
-Daytime running lights are not designed for use at night.
+- To make your vehicle more visible to other drivers during daytime driving, the daytime running lights turn on automatically when all of the following conditions are met.
+(The daytime running lights are not designed for use at night.)

+- The engine is running

+- · The parking brake is released

+- The headlight switch is in the O (Canada only), ⇒o∈ or "AUTO" position

+- : When the surroundings are bright